omnious/KERN/README.md

 4. model: the folder for model files

 ## How to prepare the dataset
+The  export data with files is in /home/omnious/workspace/yeskendir/KERN/Influencer_Export_autotagged on server 92.
 ### To prepare distance map of fashion elements
 Run
 ```python